6 Difficulties With Small Business Taxes

 Editor’s Note: In this post, we’ll review aspects of small business taxes that may surprise you…

 There are more than 28 million small businesses in the United States.
-New sharing economy opportunities like Airbnb and Uber, and even self-employment gig websites like Upwork and Fiverr, host more opportunities for individuals to become their own boss.
-Some side hustlers may not realize they are small-business owners.
+New sharing economy opportunities and self-employment gigs host more opportunities for individuals to become their own boss.

 Unintended Consequences of Small Business Taxes